-Avoid running, jumping or taking part in activities that place excessive stress or wear on the joint.
-An artificial hip comprises mechanical parts subject to wear and tear.
-To get the maximum life from your hip, don't expose parts to excessive stresses and strains.
+Don't run or jump or take part in activities that place excessive stress or wear on the joint.
+An artificial knee comprises mechanical parts subject to wear and tear.
+To get the maximum life from your knee, don't expose parts to excessive stresses and strains.